What's New in Cinegy Route 22

 We deprecated the old "Show Player" checkbox and replaced it with an intuitive action on double-click, that collapses the preview player and expands the tree when required.
 The space freed up by removing the checkbox is now used to display the source title.

-The biggest addition in the new release, though, is the use of NVIDIA GPUs to decode the feeds in Cinegy Route player.
-This change is available in preview player across all parts of Cinegy Route and described in more details further down this post.
+The biggest addition in the new release, though, is the use of NVIDIA GPUs to decode the feeds in the Cinegy Route player.
+This change is available in the preview player across all parts of Cinegy Route and described in more detail further down this post.

 In other applications from the Cinegy Route package, we focused on improving usability and general user experience.

-This brought a number of simple but valuable improvements, such as extending right-click menus for most items in Cinegy Route windows, enabling double-click actions for them.
+This brought many simple but valuable improvements, such as extending right-click menus for most items in Cinegy Route windows, enabling double-click actions for them.

 Cinegy Route Manager v15 vs v22